Windsooon/cherry/README.md

     >>> cherry.train(model='your_folder_name')

-That is it，You can also pass the data to `train()` function.
+That is it，You can also pass the data to the `train()` function.
 For instance,

     >>> from sklearn import datasets
     >>> iris = datasets.load_iris()
     >>> x_data, y_data = iris.data, iris.target
     >>> cherry.train(model='your_folder_name', x_data=x_data, y_data=y_data)

 You still have to create `you_folder_name` to store the cache files.
-If you are familiar with `sklearn`, you can pass the feature extraction function and classify function to `train()` API.
+If you are familiar with `sklearn`, you can pass the feature extraction function and classify function to the `train()` API.
 For more details, you may have a look at [API](#api).
 For unbalanced dataset you can custome priori probability.

     >>> from sklearn.naive_bayes import MultinomialNB
     >>> mnb = MultinomialNB(class_prior=[0.4, 0.15, 0.15, 0.15, 0.15, 0.1])